|

 procedures for registration.
 New and simplified registration forms have been introduced for

 utilisation by State/UT Governments.
 The new forms have come in force from January 1994.
+The

 Registration Scheme does not have a statutory basis.
 It is not mandatory for a small scale